Unsafe abortions averted in 2013*

 The programme operates outreach services through ten dedicated mobile teams, extending its reach into the three most populated regions in Ethiopia.
 Services are provided at over 200 sites, are wholly subsidised and provided free to clients.

-In addition to its own clinics and outreach services, MSI Ethiopia coordinates and manages a private sector network consisting of 207 private service providers.
+In addition to its own clinics and outreach services, MSI Ethiopia coordinates and manages a private sector network consisting of more than 500 private service providers.

 The BlueStar social franchise enables private sector providers, popular with many poorer sections of the population, to provide essential services at agreed quality standards.